Ritikchawla3/Ritikchawla3/README.md

 - 👋 Hi, I’m @Ritikchawla3
 - 👀 I’m interested in becoming a full stack developer
 - 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on any proejct where i can learn
+- 💞️ I’m looking to collaborate on any proeject where i can learn
 - 📫 How to reach me https://www.instagram.com/ritikchawla3/

 <!---